 We’ve ranked Byte as our top at-home aligner company, and for good reason.
 They’re affordable, fast, and they offer an unbeatable Byte-for-Life guarantee that prioritizes your satisfaction for all time.

 Orthodontic treatment is a lot of things, but it’s not affordable…usually.
-AlignerCo is an exception, though.
-They’re truly budget-friendly, but they don’t sacrifice quality in the name of low prices either.
+But with a sticker price of $1,145, AlignerCo is an exception.
+They’re truly budget-friendly, but they don’t sacrifice quality in the name of low prices, either.

 Should You Use Six Month Smiles?